ahuacate/pfsense-haproxy/README.md

 Finally, click `Save`.

 ## 6.2.
 Create ACME Certificates - Media
-In the pfSense WebGUI go to `Services` > `Acme Certificates` > `Certificates`.
+Navigate using the pfSense web interface to `Services` > `Acme Certificates` > `Certificates`.
 Click `Add` and fill out the necessary fields as follows.
 Notice I have multiple entries in the Domain SAN List.
 This means the same certificate will be used for each server connection.
 In this example we will get a certificate that covers servers `jellyfin-site1`, `radarr-site1`, `sonarr-site1`, `nzbget-site1` and `deluge-site1` - basically all your media server connections.

 | Edit Certificate options | Value
 | :--- | :---